 This statute also provides definitions of words used throughout the Michigan No-Fault Act.
 In the example above, a person may think they know what “motor vehicle accident,” “motorcycle,” and “owner” mean, but Michigan insurance laws give these words important legal significance.

-· “Motor vehicle” means a vehicle, including a trailer, operated or designed for operation upon a public highway by power other than muscular power which has more than 2 wheels.
-“Motor vehicle” does not include any of the following: a motorcycle; a moped; a farm tractor or other implement of husbandry; an ORV; a golf cart; a power-driven mobility device; a commercial quadricycle; an electric bicycle.
+- “Motor vehicle” means a vehicle, including a trailer, that is operated or designed for operation on a public highway by power other than muscular power and has more than 2 wheels.
+Motor vehicle does not include any of the following: a motorcycle; a moped; a farm tractor or other implement of husbandry; an ORV; a golf cart; a power-driven mobility device; a commercial quadricycle; an electric bicycle.
 (MCL 500.3101(3)(i))

-Therefore, if someone is a motorcyclist (or driving other non-traditional vehicles, such as ATVs) and they are involved in an injury accident with a motor vehicle (such as a car accident or truck accident), they would be entitled to Michigan no-fault insurance benefits.
-But, if they are not involved in an accident with a motor vehicle, they would not be entitled to Michigan no fault insurance benefits.
+Therefore, if someone is a motorcyclist (or driving other non-traditional vehicles, such as ATVs) and they are involved in an injury accident with a motor vehicle (such as a car accident or truck accident), they would be entitled to Michigan No-Fault insurance benefits.
+But, if they are not involved in an accident with a “motor vehicle,” they would not be entitled to Michigan No-Fault insurance benefits.

-Motorcycles are not required to carry mandatory Michigan no-fault PIP insurance coverage under Michigan law, but motorcyclists are required to carry PLPD (personal liability and property damage) insurance coverage, in case they cause an injury accident.
+Motorcycles are not required to carry mandatory Michigan No-Fault PIP insurance coverage under Michigan law, but motorcyclists are required to carry PLPD (personal liability and property damage) insurance coverage, in case they cause an injury accident.

 We are here to help you.